mhertel278/pizza_store/README.md

 # Pizza Store Sales Dashboard

 ## Project Aim:
-- Use Python to read in and explore sales data for a fictional pizza store and determine if any data cleaning or transformation is required
+- Use Python Pandas to read in and explore sales data for a fictional pizza store and determine if any data cleaning or transformation is required
 - Build a monthly sales and KPI dashboard
 - Used Python to analyze the data for confirming the accuracy of the calculations on the dashboard
 - Find insights in sales data for December 2015 (most recent month in the dataset) and recommend business decisions based on the data

 ## Resources
-- Data stored in four separate CSV files orders.csv order_details.csv pizzas.csv
+- Data for year 2015 stored in four separate CSV files orders.csv order_details.csv
+    pizzas.csv